mkobuolys/dartpad-workshop-segmented-state/src/bloc_state/instructions.md

 As you may notice, the _success_ state is covered by the `data` property, error - by `error` one, and `isLoading` shows whether the data load is in progress or not.

-Also, it's practical to add some helper methods to your state, like `copyWith()`.
+_TODO 3_ - Also, it's practical to add some helper methods to your state, like `copyWith()`.
 This method is used when you need to clone the current state but only change some properties of it:

 ```
 @immutable